PostHog/posthog.com/contents/blog/posthog-first-five.md

 ## Final thoughts

-Hiring is one of the most important but complex things you'll do as a startup.
-The key takeaways from our first five hires were:
+Hiring is one of the most important but stressful things you'll do as a startup.
+We're always learning and getting better at it, but we're pleased to say that (as of writing) all our first five are still with us.
+For us, the key takeaways were:

 1. Test people out before you hire them full time
 2. Define your culture and your "ideal hires" from the start